-The top reasons why your newborn isn’t sleeping at night include hunger, not understanding the time of day, and illness.
+The top reasons why your newborn isn’t sleeping at night include hunger, illness, and not understanding the time of day.

 Some babies start sleeping on what’s called a day/night reversal schedule.
-Your baby sleeps well during the day, but is awake and busy at night.
-It’s frustrating and exhausting, but it’s temporary.
+This means your baby sleeps well during the day but is awake and busy at night.
+It’s frustrating and exhausting, but it’s just temporary.

 Here are a few things you can do to help your baby learn that day is for play and night is for rest:

-• Keep them awake a little longer during each waking period during the day.
-This will help increase the need for sleep later.
-Some sleep experts recommend playing with your baby for a few minutes after a feeding instead of letting your baby fall asleep.
+- Keep them awake a little longer during each waking period during the day: This will help increase the need for sleep later.
+Some sleep experts recommend playing with your baby for a few minutes after a feeding instead of letting them fall asleep.

-• Keep lights low or turn them out at night anywhere near baby’s sleeping area.
-Likewise for sound and movement.
+- At night, keep lights low or turn them off near baby’s sleeping area: Also limit sound and movement while your baby is asleep at night.
 Your goal should be zero disruptions.

-• Consider swaddling your baby at night so their arms and legs don’t move and wake them.
-You can also try putting them to sleep in a small crib, so they feel snug and secure.
+- Consider swaddling your baby at night: Swaddling can help keep their arms and legs still so they don’t move and wake themself up.
+You can also try putting them to sleep in a small crib, which may help them feel snug and secure.

-Your newborn isn’t eating all that much in a single feeding.
-If you’re breastfeeding, the milk is digested quickly.
-That means a baby can wake up hungry and ready to fill their belly.
+Newborns don’t eat much in a single feeding.
+If your baby is consuming breast milk, they will digest it quickly.
+This means they can wake up hungry and ready to fill their belly again.

 Hunger is a common reason babies wake during the night.
-Babies need to eat to grow, so it’s not healthy to try and change this need or retrain it.
+Babies need to eat to grow, so it’s not healthy to try to change this need or train your baby to act differently.

-Even if you know that you just fed your baby a couple of hours earlier, check to see if food is what your little one needs.
+Even if you know that you just fed baby a couple of hours earlier, offer breast milk or formula to see if food is what your little one needs when they can’t sleep at night.

 Thirst is another reason babies wake up.
 A drink of breast milk or formula may do the trick.